 When plants pull in air, they use the CO2, also known as carbon dioxide, to conduct the photosynthesis; however, while they are pulling in CO2, they are also pulling in air molecules floating in the air.
 This means that a plant will also pull in some toxins and other harmful chemicals and microscopic molecules that are floating in your home.

 Amazingly, this little trick was discovered by NASA, who was experimenting with plants and oxygen production.
 What they discovered was that plants not only release oxygen, they take in some airborne particles and filter toxins.

 While not the most effective way to clean your air, it’s now believed that plants can help keep our air free of toxins.

 For more information on how plants filter toxins, and which plants you should use in your home, read this helpful article.

-The Best Air Purifiers for Small Spaces in Winter
+The Best Air Purifier for Small Spaces in Winter

-The mod jr. HEPA air purifier is one of our best options for providing clean air indoors.
-This air purifier will give you more than double the cleaning square footage (878 sq ft.) capability than the Finn, and it doesn't hurt to have a stronger machine running at a lower speed in a small area.
+The mod jr. air purifier is one of our best options for providing clean air indoors.
+This air purifier will give you more cleaning square footage (878 sq ft.) than you might need, but it doesn't hurt to have a stronger machine running at a lower speed in a small area.

 The mod jr. is still a lightweight purifier at 18 lbs and relatively short at 22 inches tall.
 This is a very quiet machine (20-56 dBA) especially at its lower settings, which would be perfect for a smaller space.